Wednesday, December 5, 2012

 Love is in the Air

-These love-based items probably fit better in a Valentine's Day post.
+This probably fits better in a Valentine's Day post.
 However, my sister is getting married in a couple of weeks, so love-themed things are on my mind.

 Sunday, January 1, 2012